Marty Ross (musician): 2020

 Marty Ross announced his first solo album would be completed in late 2020.
 The album is now scheduled to be released in 2023.

 2021

 Ross became a Disc Jockey with Monkee Mania Radio, an internet based radio station that plays music and programming related to The Monkees.

+2023

+On February 6 Ross performed with Don Randi and Friends at Oscars Nightclub in Palm Springs after the city Of Palm Springs dedicated a star posthumously to legendary session drummer Hal Blaine.Nancy Sinatra did a surprise performance of “These Boots Were Made For Walkin”.

+Ross appeared in a solo show in Milwaukee Wisconsin at Shank Hall on April 21.
+Ross performed his songs from various stages of his career as well as songs that influenced him.